Attorneys Ben Crump, Bob Hilliard to represent family of boy who fell off ICON park ride

 - Bob HilliardAmerican lyricist

-Tyre Sampson, visiting from Missouri while on spring break, was on the ride when he appeared to slip out of his seat, falling to the ground as shocked patrons looked on, a video of the tragedy showed.
+Tyre Sampson, visiting from Missouri while on spring break, was on the ride when he appeared to slip out of his seat as the ride braked, falling to the ground as shocked patrons looked on, a video of the tragedy showed.

 Crump, the Tallahassee-based attorney known for representing the families of Black men killed by law enforcement such as George Floyd, has been retained by Tyre’s father Yarnell Sampson.